 Siddiqi identified gaming and entertainment as key drivers in retail.

-By law, mobile operators in Japan are not allowed to run private networks, requiring Docomo to work with partners.
+Mobile operators in Japan were not allocated private 5G spectrum, requiring Docomo to work with partners.

 It also is targeting overseas markets including Thailand, where it supports a growing number of Japanese companies.Subscribe to our daily newsletter Back